Emmanuel-Osabuehien/AppliedProjectMinorDissertation/README.md

 **Supervisor:** Joseph Corr

 ## Introduction
-This repository exists to contain the source code and files for the front end and back end of my ssue tracking system in ReactJS and mr project dissertation.
+This repository exists to contain the source code and files for the front end and back end of my issue tracking system in MERN and my project dissertation.

 This repository will also contain a video that gives both a precise overview and demo of the application.